 Service Reminder Light

-If you drive a new vehicle, the old days of putting a small sticker on the inside of your windshield as a reminder of when your vehicle is due for an oil change are over.
+You may remember the old days of getting a small service reminder sticker on the inside of your windshield as a prompt of when your vehicle is due for an oil change.
 Many newer automobiles have a system to track the “oil life” and notify the owner when it is time for an oil change.

 Some automobile manufacturers equip their vehicles with mileage or condition-based reminder systems.
 An on-board computer keeps track of the miles driven or engine operating conditions since the last maintenance service was performed and turns on a reminder light when the next maintenance is due.
 These manufacturers want their customers to be aware of the recommended oil drain interval and rely on a reminder system and the owner’s manuals to provide this information.